timzwiebel/linux/lib/README.md

 [TOC]

 # Install
-These binaries/scripts should **not** be added to `PATH` since they are not intended to be invoked directly by users.
+These are custom scripts that are required by other scripts/configs.
+There are also executable scripts that are not intended to be invoked directly by users and therefore should not be added to `PATH`.
 Therefore, no installation is necessary.

-These libraries should be called by other scripts using the full path (e.g., `${HOME}/linux/lib/<file>`).
+Scripts outside of this repository should reference these using the full path (e.g., `${HOME}/linux/lib/<file>`).